manticoresoftware/manticoresearch/docs/sphinxql_reference/insert_and_replace_syntax.rst

 RT index INSERT features
 ~~~~~~~~~~~~~~~~~~~~~~~~

-ID column is mandatory for RT indexes.
+The ID column can be ommited in INSERT statements as RT index supports
+of **autoincrement** functionality.
 Rows with duplicate IDs will
 **not** be overwritten by INSERT; use REPLACE to do that.
 REPLACE
 works exactly like INSERT, except that if an old row has the same ID as
 a new row, the old row is deleted before the new row is inserted.